nerc-project/nerc-docs/docs/openshift-ai/data-science-project/model-serving-in-the-rhoai.md

 ## Create a model server

-After creating the data connection, you can configure your model server.
-Select **Configure server** as shown below:
+After creating the data connection, you can add your model server.
+Select **Add server** as shown below:

 ![Add A Model Server](images/add-a-model-server.png)